-My name is Shane and I am an American from Chicago (a place with almost no similarities to Spain).
+My name is Shane and I am an American from Chicago, a place with almost no similarities to Spain.
 I finished my studies in Carthage College, WI, in 2016 and I didn’t want to jump right into the crazy American working world.
-Living in Spain seemed like a much better option!
+Living in Spain and teaching in a school as a Meddeas Language Assistant seemed like a much better option!

 What Was I Doing While Living in Spain?

 This academic year I lived in Girona, Spain.
 Girona is 70 kilometers from Barcelona, 40 kilometers from Costa Brava, and 200 km from the Pyrenees mountain range.
 This city has the best restaurant in the world, numerous historical sites, and absolutely charming people.

 Girona is a good place for those who enjoy the outdoors.
 There are many trails and streets that are perfect for running or riding a bike.
 The wonderful food, charming people, and incredible scenery create a unique atmosphere, unlike any place I have visited.

 During the week, I was speaking English to primary students in Colegio Bell-Lloc.
 Students would come to my office and I would help them learn English.
 I focused on verb tenses, pronunciation, and basic grammar.
 This is the “teaching experience” portion of the program (and that it felt so good).
 I taught exclusively in groups of two students for a maximum of fifteen minutes.
 The kids loved coming to see me and I loved being able to help them.